Digital accessibility: best practice essentials

 I’m going to give you a few concrete examples here.
-For example to make hashtag more accessible you need to use capital letters at the start of each word so screen readers can interpret them more easily.
+For example to make hashtags more accessible, you need to use capital letters at the start of each word so screen readers can interpret them more easily.

 You can see the difference on the screen.
-Another best practice is to feature hashtag at the end of the post, so as not to disrupt the reading flow, and limit hashtags to 2 per posts.
+Another best practice is to feature your hashtags at the end of the post, so as not to disrupt the reading flow, and limit hashtags to 2 per post.

 Planning accessible videos.